top of page

 E.J.
 Koh

-Author of The Liberators
+Author of THE LIBERATORS

 The Liberators by E.J.
 Koh is a compelling portrait of identity and loss following three generations of a Korean family as they navigate life in America.